Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 By default, the Oracle WebLogic Server domain is configured to use the local WebLogic Server identity store to maintain administrators, application users, groups, and roles.
 These security elements are used to authenticate users, and to also authorize access to your applications and to tools like the WebLogic Server Administration Console.

-Oracle WebLogic Cloud can configure a domain running WebLogic Server 12c to use Oracle Identity Cloud Service for authentication.
+Oracle WebLogic Server for Oracle Cloud Infrastructure can configure a domain running WebLogic Server 12c to use Oracle Identity Cloud Service for authentication.
 The following diagram illustrates this configuration.

 Description of the illustration architecture_idcs_diagram.png